 The NHSScotland Careers website was launched in April 2016.

 This website is run by NHS Education for Scotland.
-We plan to make this website fully accessible in line with new legislation by the end of the 2021/2022 financial year.
-At the moment (as of 23/03/2021) it is partially compliant.
+We plan to make this website fully accessible in line with new legislation by the end of the 2021 to 2022 financial year.
+As of 23 March 2021, it is partially compliant.